 Learn More About Marshall Van Alstyne

 “It’s no overstatement to say that the platform business model is one of the most important economic and social developments of our time,” Van Alstyne explains.
 “Structural change in the Internet era is as significant as the Industrial Revolution was a century ago.
-But surprisingly, many people, even savvy business executives, remain unaware of how this is happening or what to do about it.”
+But surprisingly, many people, even savvy business executives, remain unaware of how this is happening or what to do about it.
+Bottom line: Platforms beat products every time and they are just beginning to revolutionize a range of economic and social arenas from B2B to B2C, and from health care and finance to energy and government.”

 # # #

 Marshall Van Alstyne is an information economist and expert on IT economics and strategy.
 He’s made fundamental contributions to IT productivity and theories on network effects.
-His co-authored work on two-sided networks – “Strategies for Two-Sided Markets” – is a Harvard Business Review top 50 of all time and taught in business schools worldwide.
+His co-authored article, “Strategies for Two-Sided Markets,” is an all-time Harvard Business Review top 50 and is taught in business schools worldwide.
 His “Pipelines, Platforms and New Rules of Strategy” is a Harvard Business Review “must read” for anyone interested in strategy and innovation.

-A frequently cited and award-winning academic, Van Alstyne (along with co-author Geoff Parker) was a 2021 co-recipient of the Anti-Trust Writing Awards.
-He holds multiple patents on privacy protection and spam prevention methods and he was among the first to measure the dollar value of social networks.
+A frequently cited, award-winning academic, Van Alstyne (along with co-author Geoff Parker) was a 2021 and 2022 co-recipient of the Antitrust Writing Award for best academic article.
+He holds multiple patents on privacy protection and spam prevention methods, and he was among the first to measure the dollar value of social networks.
 Van Alstyne, with Parker, co-founded the MIT Platform Summit and Boston University Symposium, which they have co-chaired since 2013.
 In 2020, Van Alstyne received the Inaugural Practical Impacts Award from the Information Systems Society of the Institute for Operations Research and the Management Sciences.

-Van Alstyne received his bachelor’s degree in computer science from Yale University, and both his master’s and doctorate in Information Systems Economics from MIT.
+Van Alstyne is regularly interviewed by Bloomberg, The Economist, The New York Times, The Wall Street Journal, National Public Radio, and others.
+He received his bachelor’s degree in computer science from Yale University, and both his master’s and doctorate in Information Systems Economics from MIT.

 Marshall Van Alstyne is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.